-Let’s consider the business goal for the cashier example that we introduced above.
-Remember, the cashiers are checking people out too slowly, resulting in lost sales.
+Let's consider the business goal for the cashier example that we introduced above.
+Remember: the cashiers are checking people out too slowly, and this results in lower sales.

 Time-per-transaction will decrease 20% by Q4 as cashiers adhere to the proper checkout protocols.